walkerhughes/portfolio/page_rank.md

 {'a': 0.09575863576738085,'b': 0.2741582859641452,'c': 0.3559247923043289,'d': 0.2741582859641452}
 ```

-Since these methods all agree, we can move onto actually ranking nodes based on this vector.
+Since all three methods agree, we can move onto actually ranking nodes based on this vector.
 This is really the key part of the ranking system, since it translates our steady-state vector into an actionable label.
 It's very simple: sort the labels associated with the steady-state vector acording to their numeric value in decreasing order.

 ```python
 def get_ranks(d):